 The stage is based on the prostate biopsy results (including the Gleason score), the PSA level, and any other exams or tests that were done to find out how far the cancer has spread.
-These tests are described in the section, "How is prostate cancer found?"
+These tests are described in the section "How is prostate cancer diagnosed?"

 Putting it all together to get the stage of the cancer

 There are different staging systems for prostate cancer.
 Most doctors use the AJCC (American Joint Committee on Cancer) system.
 Many factors are taken into account when deciding the stage of a cancer.

 After looking at your test results, the doctor will tell you the stage of your cancer.
 Be sure to ask your doctor to explain your stage in a way you understand.
 This will help you work with your doctor to decide on your treatment.